Skip to main contentAccessibility feedback

 This view also was held by Luther, who compared a man’s will to an animal whose destination is determined by its rider, which is either God or the devil:

 The human will is placed between the two like a beast of burden.
 If God rides it, it wills and goes where God wills. . . .
-If Satan rides it, it wills and goes where Satan wills; nor can it choose to run to either of the two riders or to seek him out, but the riders themselves contend for the possession and control of it.
-(On the Bondage of the Will 25)
+If Satan rides it, it wills and goes where Satan wills; nor can it choose to run to either of the two riders or to seek him out, but the riders themselves contend for the possession and control of it (On the Bondage of the Will, 25).

-Advocates of this view sometimes accuse those who disagree with them as teaching, or at least implying, salvation by works, since it is the decision of an individual’s will—not God—that determines whether he will be saved.
+Advocates of this view sometimes accuse those who disagree with them of teaching, or at least implying, salvation by works, since it is the decision of an individual’s will—not God—that determines whether he will be saved.
 But this relies on an overly broad understanding of “works” that doesn’t correspond to the way the term is used in Scripture.
 Using the freedom that God himself has given an individual to accept his offer of salvation would not be either an action done out of a sense of obligation to the Mosaic Law or a “good work” that would earn one’s place before God.
 It would simply be accepting his gift.

 Critics of Calvinism often accuse its view of portraying God as capricious and cruel.
 They argue that the doctrine of unconditional election implies that God arbitrarily saves some and damns others.
 They also argue that the Calvinist understanding of free will robs the term of its meaning, since individuals are not actually free to choose between salvation and damnation.
 They are slaves to their desires, which are determined by God.

-Other Christians understand free will not only as freedom from external coercion but also from internal necessity.
+Other Christians understand free will as freedom not only from external coercion, but also from internal necessity.
 That is, God has given human beings freedom to make choices that are not strictly determined by their desires.
 They can thus choose whether or not to accept his offer of salvation.

 Being omniscient, God knows in advance whether they will freely choose to cooperate with his grace, and he predestines them to salvation based on this foreknowledge.
-Non-Calvinists often argue that this is what Paul is referring to when he says, “those whom [God] foreknew he also predestined.”
+Non-Calvinists often argue that this is what Paul is referring to when he says, “Those whom [God] foreknew he also predestined.”

 The Catholic Church permits a range of views on the subject of predestination, but there are certain points on which it is firm: “God predestines no one to go to hell; for this, a willful turning away from God (a mortal sin) is necessary, and persistence in it until the end” (CCC 1037).
 It also rejects the idea of unconditional election, stating that when God “establishes his eternal plan of ‘predestination,’ he includes in it each person’s free response to his grace” (CCC 600).